You may be tempted to tote your MacBook Pro around without any protective covering to show off Apple’s flagship laptop.

 In this buying guide, we’ll help you pick the best sleeve for your MacBook Pro and show you some of our favorites.
 We’ll also share some tips and tricks that hopefully you’ll find helpful to make the best use of a MacBook sleeve.

-The Thule Gauntlet 3.0 13" MacBook Pro Retina Sleeve is ideal if you want to protect your MacBook all day but don't want to commit to a heavy or bulky case.
+- The Thule Gauntlet 3.0 Sleeve is ideal if you want to protect your 13-inch MacBook Pro all day but don’t want to commit to a heavy or bulky case.

-Meanwhile, the Lacdo Laptop Sleeve for MacBook Pro Retina/ MacBook Air offers a sleek design for that it will provide minimal protection but also includes features such as a deep pocket that you'll find useful.
+- The Lacdo Laptop Sleeve offers a sleek design for that it will provide minimal protection but also includes features such as a deep pocket that you’ll find useful.

-Incase Sling Sleeve Deluxe for MacBook Pro 15" Retina or MacBook Pro 13" is the traveler's friend, converting into a sling whenever you like and providing space to carry all the accessories you need for the day.
+- The Incase Sling Sleeve Deluxe 13″ (or City Brief 15″) is the traveler’s friend, converting into a sling whenever you like and providing space to carry all the accessories you need for the day.

-Using the new 12" MacBook?
+- Using the 12″ MacBook?
 Be sure to grab Mosiso Lycra Water Repellent Sleeve, a great modern yet elegant professional designed laptop sleeve only for MacBook 12-inch with Retina Display.

 You should definitely get a MacBook Pro sleeve if you frequently commute with your laptop.
 In addition to providing a stylistic touch, a sleeve will protect your Mac from taking too much daily wear and tear.
 Sleeves are also practical for those who want to store their laptop short term (for example, at night) but do not want to risk scratches, dust, or other elements.